rikardlinde/udacity/Landing Page/README.md

 ## License

 The code in this project is licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
-You are free to share and adapt as long as you credit me and don't make any additional restrictions.
+You are free to share and adapt as long as you link back here and don't add restrictions.

 ## Inspiration